 The most accurate way to find a faulty gene is to have a test after a faulty gene has already been found in one of your relatives who has breast cancer.
 The genetics lab will then look for this specific fault in your genes and can say definitely whether it is there or not.

 A positive result means that you carry a known breast cancer gene.
-As we have seen, this means about a 45 to 65% chance of developing breast cancer by the age of 70.
+As we have seen, this means that you have an increased risk of breast cancer.

-A negative result means that you do not carry the same gene fault that was found in your relative and so you have the same risk of cancer as other people in the population.
+A negative result means that you do not carry the same gene fault that was found in your relative.
+So you have the same risk of cancer as other people in the population.
 A very rare possibility is that you could have a different breast cancer gene mutation, but this is unlikely.

 There are options if the test shows that you have a known faulty breast cancer gene.
 You can